• Skip to primary navigation

 Baked Pie: When properly stored, fully baked rhubarb pie can be frozen for up to 3 months.
 To do this, first allow the pie to cool completely, then wrap it in plastic wrap and again in aluminum foil.

 Unbaked Pie: Add ¼ cup of additional flour to the filling mix.
 Assemble the pie completely.
-Wrap in twice in plastic wrap and then again in aluminum foil.
+Wrap twice in plastic wrap and then again in aluminum foil.
 Unbaked rhubarb pie can be frozen for up to 6 months.

 To bake, thaw in the refrigerator, and then bake as instructed.